c13n-io/c13n-docs/docs/protocol.md

     # Version of protocol
     v: "0.0.1c",
     # Type of payload
+    # message: A standard text message
     t: "message",
-    # Content related to payload type
+    # Content related to type of payload
     # message: the message text
     c: "",
     # (Optional) File / Media attachments